gitlabhq/omnibus-gitlab/doc/update/gitlab_13_changes.md

 ## 13.7

-### No longer providing CentOS/RHEL 6 packages
+### CentOS/RHEL 6 packages no longer provided

 With these operating systems reaching their end-of-life for support, we are no longer providing packages for them.
 See the [supported operating systems](../package-information/deprecated_os.md) page for details.

-This change also impacts [the packages available for Amazon Linux 2](README.md#gitlab-versions-past-136-unavailable-on-amazon-linux-2).
+This change also impacts [the packages available for Amazon Linux 2](README.md#gitlab-137-and-later-unavailable-on-amazon-linux-2).

 ### PostgreSQL 12.4 support